review commonly asked questions then register in three simple steps

 There is no cost to join.
 Uniforms are provided on loan free-of-charge.
 There are minimal-to-no costs for participating in optional activities that the unit partakes in.
 However, cadets are required to participate in fundraising activities throughout the year to supplement funding provided by DND and cover responsibilities to the Air Cadet League of Canada.

 How many cadets can register each year?

-To ensure the highest quality instruction and get the best use of our facility, we limit the maximum amount of cadets for each training level.
-The following cap is in place for the 2020-21 training year:
+To ensure the highest quality instruction and get the best use of our facility, 170 Squadron limits the maximum amount of cadets for each training level as follows:

 Level 1 - 35 cadets

 Level 4 - 30 cadets

 Level 5 - 30 cadets

 Cadets are enrolled on a "first come, first served" basis.
 If no spots are available, enrolment will be deferred until one opens up.
 The cap does not apply to cadets transferring from another squadron/corps.

 I missed registration in September.
 Can I still join cadets?